bionicdl-sustech/DeepClawBenchmark/docs/installation.rst

 Requirements
 ------------
 The supported hardware of this framework are franka panda,ur10e,ur5;hande,rg6,suction cup,franka gripper;realsense,kinect azre,photoNeo M. As franka needs a realtime kernel, if you use a franka, you need install a realtime kernel.
+The install flow is showed in install folder.